saloniamatteo/Arch/README.md

-## Here are the steps that I followed in order to create an Arch VM:
+## How to install Arch Linux
-(You can use these instructions also on a real machine, the commands are the same)
+(These instructions were written by me, following the Arch Wiki, to install Arch on a VM) (You can use these instructions also on a real machine, the commands are the same)

 NOTE: if you don't like using `vim`, please replace `vim` with `nano` or an editor of your choice